HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-In naturopathy and so-called alternative medicine, the term adaptogen(s) stands for a new group of substances of "natural origin" that are capable of increasing the body's defences and thus increasing resistance to stress and strain.
+In naturopathy and so-called alternative medicine, the term adaptogen(s) stands for a new group of substances of "natural origin" that are suitable for increasing the body's defenses and thus increasing resistance to stress and strain.

-According to a generally accepted definition of the Committee on Herbal Medicinal Products (CHMP) of the European Medicines Agency EMA, adaptogens 2 are intended to improve the resistance of the organism against a wide range of adverse biological, chemical and physical factors.
-In contrast to tonics and stimulants, an increased working capacity through adaptogens should not decrease again after discontinuation.
+According to a generally accepted definition by the Committee on Herbal Medicinal Products (CHMP) of the European Medicines Agency (EMA ), adaptogens are intended to improve the body's resistance to a wide range of adverse biological, chemical and physical factors.
+In contrast to tonics and stimulants, an increased working capacity due to adaptogens should not decrease again after discontinuation.
 Furthermore, adaptogens should be well tolerated and free of side effects.

-Only a few phytotherapeutics worldwide meet the criteria of the EMA:
+Only a few phytotherapeutics worldwide meet the EMA criteria, including:

 - Rhodiola roseae radix (rose root).